RonenNess/Shaku/README.md

 - Added support in setting source rectangle from spritesheet.
 - Changed default size for sprites.

+## 1.6.1 [WIP]

+- Tiny change to Sprite default size to not break if given a dictionary representing source rect instead of `Rectangle` instance.
+- Added `sourceRectOffsetAdjustment` param to font assets.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.